carkopf/philtechtalks/content/workshop/index.md

 20 minute talks, plus 10 minutes Q&A, followed by a group discussion.

 ### Submit an abstract
-Please send us a 500-word abstract by April 1st to c.rathkopf@fz-juelich.de.
+Please send us a 500-word abstract by May 1st to c.rathkopf@fz-juelich.de.